 Combining Personal with Business Travel

-Personal vacation travel may be combined with business travel provided there is no additional cost to CGBGreen Bank.
+Personal vacation travel may be combined with business travel provided there is no additional cost to the Green Bank.
 Corporate credit cards must NOT be used to pay for personal/vacation travel.

 Spouse / Companion Travel